home-assistant/home-assistant.io/source/_components/hangouts.markdown

 Fill the form:
 * Your **Google Mail Address** and **Password**
-* If needed you will asked for a 2 factor authorization token
+* If needed, you will be asked for a 2-factor authorization token

-**IMPORTANT:** If you secured your account with 2 factor authorization: Only verification by app or sms are support.
-There is no support for verification by promt on your phone.
+**IMPORTANT:** If you secured your account with 2 factor authorization: Only verification by app or SMS are supported.
+There is no support for verification by prompt on your phone.

 The authentification token will be generated and stored internally.